 Explore the Gay Village

 Founded in 1869, Montreal boasts the first openly gay business in North America, Moise Tellier’s apple and cake shop.
-These days, the city’s tourism board largely markets Montreal and Le Village Gai as tourist attractions for LGBTQ communities everywhere.
-Once a tiny nook carved out of downtown, The Village now includes several metro stops and is great for strolls, shopping, people watching at an outdoor cafe during the day, and partying at night.
+These days, the city’s tourism board largely markets Montreal and Le Village Gai as tourist attractions for LGBTQ+ communities everywhere.
+Once a tiny nook carved out of downtown, The Village now includes several metro stops and is great for strolls, shopping, people-watching at an outdoor cafe during the day, and partying at night.
 In warmer months, a gorgeous section of Rue St. Catherine becomes a pedestrian walkway with sidewalk sales and various fairs.
-At night, mingle with drag queens at Cabaret Mado, or dance until the late morning at Stereo.
+At night, mingle with drag queens at Cabaret Mado, or dance until the late morning at one of the numerous clubs.

 Shout Along at a Hockey Game

 Montreal is the perfect city to witness this very important part of Canadian life.
 The Canadiens (or “Habs” for “Les habitants” in French) recently made it to the finals for the first time in years and reinvigorated the city’s passion for the team.
-Catch a game at the Bell Centre, the fighting, shouting, and general enthusiasm provide entertainment for even the most reluctant sports fan (though the beer is pricey).
-If you’re a hockey historian who can’t make it to game, you can catch a show at the Cineplex Odeon Forum on Rue Ste.
+Catch a game at the Bell Centre, where the fighting, shouting, and general enthusiasm provide entertainment for even the most reluctant sports fan (though the beer is pricey).
+If you’re a hockey historian who can’t make it to a game, you can catch a show at the Cineplex Odeon Forum on Rue Ste.
 Catherine in Ville-Marie, a former Habs stadium-turned-movie theater, while reveling in hockey spirit and nostalgia in the stadium-style seats and Habs memorabilia.
-Another hockey-filled option is the Arena St-Louis, a local locale for hockey games and open skating during the winter, and equally entertaining roller derby games during summer.
-The PBR is cheap year-round.
+Alternatively, head over to the Arena St-Louis, a popular local hang for hockey games and open skating during the winter.
+Equally entertaining are the roller derby games during summer where the PBR is cheap year-round.
 And here’s where to stay if you’re in town to watch.

 A small, cobblestoned corner of the city by the St. Lawrence River where French settlers first arrived, Old Montreal is a romantic mix of early European and North American history and architecture.
-Shops and restaurants are touristy in this part of town, and your time is best spent winding through the old lamplit streets, either on foot, bike, or by horse-drawn carriage, and marveling at the architecture.
+Shops and restaurants are touristy in this part of town, so your time is best spent winding through the old lamp-lit streets, either on foot or bike, and marvel at the architecture.
 Must-stops along the way include the Basilica and a walk through Bonsecours Market, once Montreal’s central market, and now the home of gourmet food, exhibits, and boutiques.
 Make your way down to the Old Port for a spectacular view of the St. Lawrence River where you can enjoy the Clock Tower beach in the summer.

 Explore the Underground

-During the long winter, many Montrealians take refuge from the wind, snow, and below-zero temperatures in a series of walkways, subway tunnels, and underground shopping centers (all easily accessible by the metro) known as Montreal’s Underground City, or RESO.
-Over 30-km of tunnels include 9 hotels and 2,000 shops and connect you to some of Montreal’s best sights and neighborhoods without ever having to step above ground and out into the cold.
+During the long winter, many Montrealians take refuge from the wind, snow, and sub-zero temperatures in a series of walkways, subway tunnels, and underground shopping centers (all easily accessible by the metro) known as Montreal’s Underground City, or RESO.
+Over 30-km (20 mi) of tunnels include 9 hotels and 2,000 shops and connect you to some of Montreal’s best sights and neighborhoods without ever having to step above ground and out into the cold.
 While much of the Underground City goes unappreciated by bundled-up commuters and students, tourists experience a fun, new way to travel to their favorite destinations and a true marvel of urban planning.

 Rent a Bike

-Montreal is an enthusiastic bikers’ city even in the colder months (you’d be surprised at how many riders face a snowstorm), with eclectic bike shops and plenty of accessible routes.
+Montreal is an amazing city for bikers, even in the colder months (you’d be surprised at how many riders barely blink at a snowstorm), with eclectic bike shops and plenty of accessible well-maintained routes.
 It’s also home to some of the first city-wide rental bikes, with over 500 BIXI stations now throughout the city.
 Prices begin at $1 CAD (about $0.78 USD) for a one-way trip depending on the duration and it’s a “pay as you go”/per minute system.
 You can swipe your card at one BIXI station and return it to any other station around town.
 Alternatively, the BIXI app allows for convenient renting.
 There’s also discounted membership packages if you plan on riding frequently.

 INSIDER TIPFor a scenic 15-km cross-city trip, bike along the Lachine Canal all the way to Rene Levesque Park on the river.